nyxtom/text-tree/README.md

-# textTree
+# text-tree

 Simple data structure and algorithms for use in tries, suffix trees and the like.

 ## Getting Started
-Install the module with: `npm install textTree`
+Install the module with: `npm install text-tree`

 ```javascript
 var textTree = require('text-tree');